-These workshops offer practice and instruction for students to improve their critical reading skills for university-level success.
+These workshops offer practice and instruction for students to improve their critical reading skills for university-level, personal, and professional success.
 Students can select one or more of these workshops.
-Space is limited, so please register in advance.

 |Reading Fiction: Finding Your Next Favorite Book||Wednesday, February 10th||9am-9:45am||Join Workshop|

 |Reading Non-Fiction: More Than Just Facts||Wednesday, March 24th||9am-9:45am||Join Workshop|

 |Reading Film Reviews: Is the Movie Good, Bad, or Ugly?||Wednesday, March 31st||9am-9:45am||Join Workshop|

 Nonfiction supposedly tells the truth, but how do writers find creativity within this construction of the truth?
 Join us as we discuss influential and cutting-edge nonfiction texts.

 Reading Non-Fiction: More Than Just Facts

 Fiction offers escape, excitement, and window into a world of possibilities whose limits we don’t yet know.
 Learn about the various genres of fiction, the formulas that they follow, and the rules that they break.

 Reading Film Reviews: Is the Movie Good, Bad, or Ugly?

 Read any good books lately?
 Seen any good movies?
 Reading criticism can give you the language to describe your judgments of art.
 Sometimes, the criticism is just as exciting as the work it describes.
 Join us as we examine texts by several insightful and incisive critics.